arnaudeveloper/msp430-HM10/README.md

 <a name="1"/>

 ## 1. Introduction
-In this repository you will find the code to discover other HM-10 modules, connect to them, send and recive data, and cut off the communication to return initial configuration.
+In this repository you will find the code to discover other HM-10 modules, connect to them, send and receive data, and cut off the communication to return initial configuration.

 I use the following AT commands
 1. AT => OK,OK+LOST